svmhub/Client_Query_Management_System/README.md

 ------------------------------------------

     1. In this project , we should create a database and two tables has to be created in that.
-All the and the flow of each and everything is available in the .ipynb file
+All the steps and the flow of each and everything is available in the .ipynb file

     2. We need to create a database using sqlite in python.